Introduction

 ERROR: private key policy not met

-This error is returned by the Auth and Proxy servers when a user does not meet their required private key policy.
-Both tsh
+This error is returned by the Auth and Proxy services if a user does not meet the required private key policy.

-and Teleport Connect will automatically catch these errors and initiate re-login with a valid hardware-based private key.
-If you are getting this error, make sure that your client is up to date (v11.0.0+).
+and Teleport Connect automatically catch these errors and require the user to sign in again with a valid hardware-based private key.

 ERROR: authenticating with management key: auth challenge: smart card error 6982: security status not satisfied